link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 This distinction also clarifies the difference between a virtual machine and a container.
-A **virtual machine (VM)** relies on a [Hypervisor](https://en.wikipedia.org/wiki/Hypervisor) to virtualize hardware, allowing it to run a **separate, full guest kernel** and requiring a complete installation of its own operating system.
+A **virtual machine (VM)** relies on a [Hypervisor](https://en.wikipedia.org/wiki/Hypervisor) to virtualize hardware, allowing it to run a **separate, full kernel** and requiring a complete installation of its own operating system.
 VMs are strongly isolated and use the host's physical resources as mediated by the hypervisor.

 ```d2